Government of Cantabria: Election

 Every four years there are the Autonomical Elections, when the electors of Cantabria vote for the political party that they want in government.
 The members of the elected Parliament of Cantabria must elect the President of Cantabria, and he must elect his counsellors.

 Members of the Government

-This is the government for the 2019–2023 period.
-They are members of the Regionalist Party of Cantabria and the Spanish Socialist Workers' Party, governing in coalition.
+This is the government for the 2023–2027 period.
+It is a minority People's Party government.

 Public Companies

 Here is a list with the public companies which depend of the Government of Cantabria: